sfeucht/sfeucht.github.io/content/geometry.md

 ## Going from SAE to Multi-Dim Features
 If $\bf D$ is the decoder matrix of the SAE containing all of the output features, then to cluster features together, they take the cosine similarity between all decoder vectors and prune away cosine similarities below a threshold $T$.
 By construction these clusters will be "$T$-orthogonal" (i.e. if $T=0$ then they're truly orthogonal).

 If the SAE is good at reconstructing, then when a multi-dimensional non-reducible feature $\bf f$ is active, **they claim that one of these cosine-similar clusters will be equal to f.** This is not super obvious.
-Naively, you'd think it'd be the opposite—that if $\bf f$ was a 2D feature that was properly reconstructed by the SAE, the SAE would have learned two orthogonal decoder vectors that span the space.
-But if $\bf f$ is not a mixture, it would never make sense to separate out these two features, because then the SAE would get penalized by always having both features active whenever it needs to reconstruct $\bf f$.
+Naively, you'd think it'd be the opposite—that if $\bf f$ was a 2D feature that was properly reconstructed by the SAE, the SAE would have learned two orthogonal decoder vectors that span the space (and those would have close to zero cosine similarity).
+But if $\bf f$ is truly a multi-dimensional feature, it would never make sense to separate out these two features; then the SAE would get penalized by always having both features active whenever it needs to reconstruct $\bf f$.
 So instead, they guess that the SAE would learn a bunch of cosine-similar things that are all in $\bf f$ (intuitively, maybe this would be like learning separate "Monday", "Tuesday", "Wednesday" features).

 So what they do is:
 1. Cluster all the SAE decoder vectors using this thresholding thing